nawawy/midas_task/Documentation.md

 #### 10. `detect_table_pattern(text: str)`

 This function attempts to detect whether the provided text contains a table by analyzing the structure of the text.
-It looks for columns (indicated by the use of `|`), consistency in column counts, and the presence of numeric values to identify structured data.
+It looks for columns (indicated by the use of `|`), consistency in column counts to identify structured data.

 #### 11. `load_cache()` and `save_cache(cache: Dict[str, Dict])`